chavisclark/react_serverless/README.md

 ## Good stuff to know
 * Robotbook is something I created using Chance.js to generate random data for my user fields, and using [Robohash](https://robohash.org/) to generate my robot avatars

-* The cool revolving background images is provided by [UNSPLASH](https://unsplash.com)!
+* The cool background images are provided by [UNSPLASH](https://unsplash.com)!
-> The images crossfade the same way in all browsers 🤓
+> After some crafty thinking...
+I got the images to crossfade the same way in all browsers 🤓

 ## Usage